michhar/michhar.github.io/_posts/2017-02-12-confusion-matrix-code-revealed.md

 We start with an Azure Machine Learning "experiment" (or a file, see [Step 2 Second Way](#step-2-second-way)) or what I like to call data science workflow (I'll use the word workflow here).
 In it I've fed some cleansed data into a k-means clustering algorithm.

 This workflow is for text feature extraction, selection and clustering based on extracted features as n-grams (see the thrid paragraph [here](https://michhar.github.io/posts/a-python-flask-webapp-gets-smart) for a quick explanation of this workflow and n-grams).
-I have one workflow with an _a priori_ value for the centroids of 20 and one for 10 to start with for the k-means algorithm.
-In this post I'll be handling the 10 centroid example.
-Here's a screenshot of the workflow (starting dataset is a group of 500 Wikipedia articles, cleaned up).
+I have one workflow with an _a priori_ value for the centroids of 10 for the k-means algorithm.
+Here's a screenshot of the workflow (starting dataset is a listing of 500 Wikipedia articles, cleaned up, along with some category labels for "groundtruth" comparisons later).

 ![show training workflow]({{ site.baseurl }}/resources/images/cm_workflow.png)